roq-trading/roq-phemex-futures/src/roq/phemex_futures/README.md

 TODO

-coin-m drop-copy must wait for reference data -- funding amounts are scaled
+coin-m drop-copy must wait for reference data so values can be scaled

-cache scaling factors

-drop open orders download ???
+drop open-orders download ???